 The reason is simple: All functions from all plugins exist in WordPress execution space.
 So, as soon as a WordPress plugin activates, PHP begins loading the functions from the plugin into the WordPress execution space, without any separation or isolation of them for each plugin.

 Now, comes the remedy part to slough off this problem – Give a unique name to each function of your WordPress plugin by adding a prefix to them.
 For example, the aforementioned functions could be named as myplugin_copy_file(), myplugin_save_data() and myplugin_database_table_exists ().
 You can also use the abbreviation of your plugin’s name as the prefix for your plugin functions.

 In case, you are not interested in using prefixes with your plugin functions, you must use PHP classes that contain your functions.

 I have shed light on the most common mistakes WordPress plugin developers often make.
 However, if you have ever developed a WordPress plugin and made a mistake apart from the ones discussed above, please share it with us in the comment box below.

 Manmohan Singh is a tech geek, enthusiastic reader and an active member of different programming forums.
-He loves to write on the topic that impact human lives, such as global warming, space science together with the recent technology and digital marketing topics that include SEO, SEM, SMM, and more.
+He loves to write on the topic that impacts human lives, such as global warming, space science together with the recent technology and digital marketing topics that include SEO, SEM, SMM, and more.